From the Mountains to the Prairies

 On Apr 7, 1789, Patience, then married to John Welton, paid $35 to her daughter Judith Coleman, who was the widow of James Baker by Jul 1789, as her share of the estate of her father, "Mr. William Coleman" administered by Patience after Dec 31, 1787.
 The other four Coleman children each received $35 [McBee, Book D, pp. 142, 253].

-Patience and daughter Judith lived together in Bayou Sara for a while after Judith's husband died about 1789.
+Patience and daughter Judith lived together in Bayou Sara for a while after Judith's husband, James Baker, died about 1789.
 Bayou Sara no longer exists because the Mississippi River now runs through it.
 In 1820 it was partly in Wilkinson Co.
 MS (formed in 1802 from a part of Adams Co.) and a part of West Feliciana LA, south of the town of Natchez (see present day map for location of Wilkinson Co. and present day map for location of West Feliciana Parish.

 A translation of the Head of Household Index of the 1792 Natchez District Census shows "Emanuel Madden" in SC=Santa Catalina (St. Catherine's Creek) and "Juan Welden" in BS=Bayou Sara [USGenWeb, website].